History of the Assyrians: Persecution under the Ilkhanate and Timurids

 Some small communities of Assyrians thrived outside of Mongol control.
 In the early 14th century there was a thriving small Assyrian community in the Kingdom of Cyprus.
 The Assyrians of Cyprus, concentrated in Famagusta, had been relocated there from Tyre at some point after the Crusaders captured the city in 1187.
 Though they were few in number they were able to maintain trade connections with cities in Egypt, such as Damietta and Alexandria.
 Among the prominent members of this community were the metropolitan Eliya and the two traders Francis and Nicholas Lakhas.
 The Lakhas brothers were noted as extremely wealthy, often providing gifts to King Peter I of Cyprus and his court, though they fell into poverty after the Republic of Genoa invaded the island in 1373.

 Though already violently suppressed under the late Ilkhans, the Assyrians faced their worst persecution yet after the remnants of the Ilkhanate were conquered in 1370 by the Muslim Turco-Mongol conqueror Timur, founder of the Timurid Empire.
-With the express goal of cleansing his domain of Christians and other "infidels," Timur oversaw the persecution and execution of an enormous amount of Christians.
+With the express goal of cleansing his domain of Christians and other "infidels," Timur oversaw the persecution and execution of an enormous number of Christians.
 Timur's efforts were so relentless that some among the Muslims doubted that he was Muslim at all since mercy is one of the major Muslim virtues.
 By the time of Timur's death in 1405, the Assyrians and other Christians of his empire had been almost exterminated, mostly due to Timur's actions but also because of factors such as famine and the Black Death.
 Timur's persecution campaigns are the chief reason why Christians, such as the Assyrians, still in modern times have only a minuscule presence in the Middle East.
 By 1410, there were only seven bishops in the Church of the East, a number down from the 24 bishops in 1238 and the 68 bishops in 1000.
 In effect, the persecutions reduced the once widespread church to little more than an ethno-religious group, closely tied only to the Assyrian people.
 In the mid-15th century, Patriarch Shemon IV made the office of patriarch hereditary, passing from uncle to nephew, a move motivated either by fearing interference in the election by Muslim authorities or by there being so few bishops left that a vote was meaningless.